migsc/epic-react-dev/04-advanced-react-patterns/NOTES.md

 params.
 In this case, you provide a reducer which can optionally use a default reducer implemented by the custom hook.
 Action types should also be provided in a way that reduces typos by either a collection of strings or enums.

+# Questions for KCD

+In Context Module Function wouldn't a better error message be placed in each component, so it could tell you the name of the component ToggleButton, ToggleOn?

+The problem with helper methods as I understand it, is that it affects performance to pass down these methods as is or having to use useCallback to do it...?
+And this is not the case with helper methods in say a hook because you're usually consuming the hook in one component, one level of the tree?